-Time Zone - (Option 2)
+■ Time Zone - (Option 2) (see the table below for more information)

 The phone sends an NTP request to the Primary NTP server.
 If there is no response, the NTP request is sent to the Secondary NTP server.

 After obtaining the time from the server, it adds the GMT offset in Option 2.
 This is the updated system time.